acino/jump-source/README.md

 This extension contributes the following settings:

-- `jumpSource.testFileSuffix`: suffix to append to source file name before the file extension (default: test).
+- `jumpSource.testFileSuffix`: Suffix to append to source file name before the file extension (default: test).
-- `jumpSource.testSubFolder`: name of sub folder containing tests (default: tests).
+- `jumpSource.testSubFolder`: Name of sub folder containing tests (default: tests).
+- `jumpSource.filterCaseSensitive`: Used when index files are listed.
+When set to true the filter will exclude results with the wrong case (default: true).
+- `jumpSource.excludePattern`: Used when index files are listed.
+This glob pattern is ignored in the file search.

 Set `jumpSource.testSubFolder` to empty string if your tests reside within the same folder as your source files.